mikael-ros/slumper/README.md

 > This website can also be run locally with ``npx astro dev``, and will work the exact same way :)

 ### 🎰 Randomization
-To randomize, simply hit the random button!
-To mark a task as completed, and randomize, press the "tick" button.
-To clear memory for the selected book, click the "trash" icon.
+To randomize, simply hit the random button! (the first button) To mark a task as completed, and randomize a new one, press the "tick" button.
+To clear the task memory for the selected book, click the "trash can" icon.
 ### ⚙️ Filters
 Select the chapters by toggling the corresponding boxes.
-When a chapter is exhausted, it will automatically be unchecked.
+When a chapter is exhausted, it will automatically be unchecked and greyed out until memory is cleared.
 ### ⏱️ Timer
 If enabled, this will start every time you start a new task.
-The default time is 180 seconds (3 minutes), but you can provide your own, between 1 and 3600 seconds (1 hour), which will be upheld until the page is refreshed.
-It will flash and play a sound when elapsed.
+The default time is 180 seconds (3 minutes), but you can set your own, between 1 and 3600 seconds (1 hour), which will be upheld until the page is refreshed.
+It will flash and play a sound when the time is elapsed.
 ### 🪄 Adding books
-Click the ``+`` button next to the book selector.
-It will bring you to a different page where you can add the chapters of the book, or import a previously generated book.
+Click the "add" button next to the book selector.
+It will bring you to a different page where you can add the chapters of the book, or import a previously created book to edit it or duplicate it.

-Add entries by writing the chapter title and number of tasks, then click the + button.
-To remove or ignore a chapter, set the number of tasks to 0 and the generator will skip it.
+Add chapters by writing the chapter title and number of tasks, then click the + button to add another chapter.
+If there are no tasks in a given chapter, you can simply set it to 0, and the randomizer will handle it.
+At this time, there is no way to remove or reorder chapters, but it is a planned feature.

-You can also edit a previously generated book, by importing it.
-You can import from disk by clicking the ``Import`` button, or import from browser storage by clicking a similar button in your personal library.

 When all entries have been added, simply press ``Save`` and the book will be added to your local browser storage, as reflected by the personal library tab.
-You can also choose to save the book to disk by pressing ``Export`` (you can also export from your personal library).
+You can also choose to save the book to disk by pressing ``Export``.

 Browser stored books are stored under the "Personal library" and can be managed from there.
 To edit a book, simply import it and make your changes, then save (it will overwrite as long as you don't change the title).
 You can also export it here, or completely remove it by clicking the "trashcan" icon.